 - Infrastructure: Castle with numerous rooms, chapel, and gardens.

-- State of Disrepair: Advanced, with risks of collapse.
+- State of disrepair: Advanced, with risks of collapse.

 2: The Abandoned Paper Mill